Cheese sandwich

-A cheese sandwich is a sandwich made with cheese between slices of bread.
-Typically, semi-hard cheeses are used for the filling, such as Cheddar, Red Leicester, or Double Gloucester.
+A cheese sandwich is a sandwich made with cheese between slices of bread, sometimes buttered.
+Typically, semi-hard cheeses are used for the filling, such as cheddar, Red Leicester, or Double Gloucester.
 A Guardian article described the cheese sandwich as a "British lunchtime staple."
 Using a pie iron or frying pan can transform the cheese sandwich into a grilled cheese.

-When a meat sandwich is prepared, the cheese becomes an accompaniment, and the sandwich is known by other names such as a ham sandwich or tuna sandwich.
+When a meat sandwich is prepared, the cheese becomes an accompaniment, and the sandwich is known by other names such as a ham sandwich or tuna fish sandwich.
 If the cheese is melted on such a sandwich, it is often referred to as a melt sandwich.

 History

-While the exact origin of the cheese sandwich is not documented, some interpretations of William Shakespeare's 1602 play, The Merry Wives of Windsor, suggest that the line "I love not the humour of bread and cheese" could be the first written reference to a cheese sandwich.
-However, this interpretation is speculative and not widely accepted as definitive.
+While the origin of the cheese sandwich is not known, some interpretations of William Shakespeare's 1602 play, The Merry Wives of Windsor, report that the line "I love not the humour of bread and cheese" was the first written reference to a cheese sandwich.

 In January 1889, in Greenville, Pennsylvania, Henry Hoffman, George Smith, and Teddy Atkins participated in a cheese sandwich eating contest.
 Hoffman won the contest by eating 16 sandwiches in 15 minutes.